 Attendance Policy: Attendance at all classes will be recorded and is mandatory.
 Please make sure you read and fully understand the Math Department's Attendance Policy.
 This policy will be strictly enforced.
-Students are expected to attend class.
 Each class is a learning experience that cannot be replicated through simply "getting the notes."